 Mezzanine (Multi-Level) Storage Systems can be an effective way to utilize all the available vertical space in your building.
 However, even if you don’t need one now, a little evaluation, planning, and a small expense up front, can save you time & money in the future.
 First, we will discuss the most common type of mezzanine support structure used for small parts storage: a Shelving Supported Mezzanine.
-Then, in my next post, we examine how to effectively plan for a mezzanine in the future.
+Then, in our next post, we will examine how to effectively plan for a mezzanine in the future.

 Why would you want to think about a mezzanine before you need one?
 The answer (as it often is in the business world) is Money!
 Installing a mezzanine in an existing facility with on-going manufacturing, order picking and storage operations is time consuming, possibly dangerous, and definitely more costly.

 So, if you are planning for a mezzanine in the future, there are a few easy and low cost steps you can take now to minimize the extra costs and impact to your operations in the future.
-Check my next posting for everything you need to know, before you start building on the ground floor!
+Check our next posting for everything you need to know, before you start building on the ground floor!

 Innovo Storage Systems 1 Goldsmith St, Johnston, RI 02919 (401) 383-0883

 This looks good.
 When is the Part II going to be available?